Last update: 5 July 2024

 Costs

-The fee for the subclass 500 visa can start from AU$710.
+The fee for the subclass 500 visa is $1,600.00, unless exempt.
 There may also be some additional costs involved in the application process, such as police and health checks, and it is important to note that this price does not include tuition fees or living expenses.

 The cost of your compulsory Overseas Student Health Cover (OSHC) will depend on the level of cover you choose (for example, OSHC ‘Extras’, including coverage for dental and optical, will cost more).
 You should allocate a minimum of AU$580 (single person for one year) for OSHC.